General form of the tunnelling barrier for nanometrically sharp electron emitters: General description of the emitting surface

-In order to prove the above statement $R=R_m$, we start by considering an equipotential emitting surface and an arbitrary point $O$ on it, as shown in figure \ref{schematic}.
-Without loss of generality, we define a cartesian coordinate system centered at $O$, with its $\hat{z}$ direction being perpendicular to the surface, i.e. $\hat{z} \equiv \hat{n}$.
-In the vicinity of $O$, the surface can be described by the Monge patch \cite{Monge} $\mathbf{r}(u,v) = (u, v, h(u,v))$.
+Consider a generic emitting surface and an arbitrary point $O$ on it, as shown in Fig. \ref{schematic}.
+Without loss of generality, I define a Cartesian coordinate system centered at $O$, with the $z-$axis being perpendicular to the surface, i.e. $\hat{z} \equiv \hat{n}$, and $x,y$ being aligned with the principal curvature axes of the surface with $x$ being the one that corresponds to the higher principal curvature (smaller radius).
+This coordinate system is known in differential geometry as the Darboux frame of an arbitrary curve belonging to the surface.
+In the vicinity of $O$, the surface can be described by the Monge patch \cite{Monge} $\mathbf{r} = (x, y, -g(x,y))$, where $g(x,y)$ is a smooth function of $x,y$ and the minus sign is chosen to facilitate the convention that the curvature is considered positive if it is directed downwards.
 The perpendicular vector at a given point of the surface is given by

 where subscripts denote partial derivatives.
-Given the selection of the coordinate system, $\hat{n} \equiv \hat{z}$, it is $h_u=h_v=0$ at $O$.
+Given the selection of the coordinate system, $\hat{n} \equiv \hat{z}$, it is $g_x=g_y=0$ at $O$.
 In the Monge patch representation of the surface, the mean curvature is given by \cite{Monge}